-These resources are based on a close reading of Abraham Lincoln's first public speech, delivered in 1838 to the young men of Springfield, Illinois.
+These resources are based on a close reading of Abraham Lincoln's first public speech, delivered in 1838 (when he was 28) to the young men of Springfield, Illinois.
 It is known as his Lyceum Address because it was given in the forum of the Springfield Lyceum, which was one of many across the United States at the time.
 The Lyceum movement was a 19th-century educational and cultural phenomenon in the United States that featured public lectures, discussions, and adult education programs aimed at promoting lifelong learning, intellectual development, and civic discourse.
-It was considered an important tool to cultivate an educated citizenry.
+It was considered an important tool to cultivate educated citizens.

 Lincoln's speech reflects his profound concerns about the future of American democracy and his proposed solutions to fortify it.
 Lincoln emphasizes the importance of preserving the Union and the rule of law, warning against the dangers of mob rule and the potential rise of a tyrant.
 He urges citizens, especially the youth, to uphold the principles of liberty and equality while actively participating in the democratic process.
 Lincoln's address serves as a reminder of the responsibilities and vigilance required to maintain a strong and just society, making it a relevant and thought-provoking historical text for students today.
 The speech also offers valuable insights into Lincoln's early political philosophy and his commitment to the preservation of the United States during a critical period in its history, when the country was moving from the era of the Founders to the leadership of a new generation without direct knowledge of the country's earliest years.
 For a further introduction to Abraham Lincoln's Lyceum Address, read historian Heather Cox Richardson's short essay in her blog "Letters from an American" or watch historian Doris Kearns Goodwin talk about it in a two-minute clip from a 2018 interview at the National Constitution Center.
+(These links are also provided in the student-facing introduction.)